An arithmetic intersection formula for denominators of Igusa class polynomials: A formula for

 In the case that $\frac{\delta^2\Dtilde - n^2}{4D}$ is coprime to the conductor, we can also express $\mathscr{J}\left(d_uf_u^{-2}, d_x, t\right)$ as a product of local factors.
 This expression leads us to the following conjecture. \begin{conj} Let $d_1$ and $d_2$ be discriminants of quadratic imaginary orders and fix an integer $t$.
 Assume that conductor of $d_1$, the conductor of $d_2$, and $m := \frac14(d_1d_2 - (d_1d_2 - 2t)^2)$ have no simultaneous common factor.
 Then

-where $d_{(p)}\in\{d_1,d_2\}$ is such that the quadratic imaginary order of discriminant $d_{(p)}$ is maximal at $p$ and $f_1$ denotes the conductor of $d_1$. \end{conj} \begin{remark} This conjecture holds when $f_1$ and $m$ are coprime; in that case it follows from Theorem~\ref{thm:LVSingularModuli}. \end{remark}
+where $d_{(p)}\in\{d_1,d_2\}$ is such that the quadratic imaginary order of discriminant $d_{(p)}$ is maximal at $p$, $f_1$ denotes the conductor of $d_1$, and $\left(\frac{d_{(p)}}{p}\right)$ denotes the Kronecker symbol of $d_{(p)}$ at $p$. \end{conj} \begin{remark} This conjecture holds when $f_1$ and $m$ are coprime; in that case it follows from Theorem~\ref{thm:LVSingularModuli}. \end{remark}

 Together, Theorems~\ref{thm:MainResult} and~\ref{thm:LVSingularModuli} give a sharp bound on $(\CM(K).G_1)_{\ell}$ for all primes $\ell$, and a sharp bound on the primes $\ell$ such that $(\CM(K).G_1)_{\ell}\neq 0$.
 The following Corollary gives a characterization of these primes.